zikalino/notes/mysql-db-and-facts.md

         name: "{{ mysqldb_name }}"
 ```

+Note: Please note that **sqlserver_name** must be unique, otherwise operation may fail.

 ## Configure firewall rule

 A server-level firewall rule allows an external application, such as the **mysql** command-line tool or MySQL Workbench to connect to your server through the Azure MySQL service firewall.